 Churchbells that fell during WWII

 The bells are by far the most powerful sight inside the church.
-I even got teary-eyed when seeing them.
-There is something super special seeing something like broken church bells on the floor of a church.
+I even got teary-eyed when I saw them.
+There is something super special about seeing something like broken church bells on the floor of a church.
 This was a special moment for us and we believe that it will be the same for you if you visit St Mary’s church.
 They offer guided tours daily and they are open from 10.00 to 18.00 in the summer and until 16.00 during the winter.

-Lubeck Cathedral – the Bishops church
+Lubeck Cathedral – the Bishop’s church

 So, before St Mary’s church became the biggest in Lubeck, Lubeck Cathedral was the biggest one with its 120 meters and two towers.
-It got destroyed during WWII and it took a long time for the restoration to begin.
+It was destroyed during WWII and it took a long time for the restoration to begin.
 Actually, they didn’t start with the reconstruction of the church until St Mary’s church was fully restored.

 It’s placed in the heart of the old town and it’s free of charge to visit.
 Today, this place is known as the church of music.
 There are different choirs and they organize weekly music and concerts.
 From April to October, the church is open daily between 10:00 and 18:00.
 During wintertime, it closes earlier.